 - 5 Where to Stay in Port Lincoln

 - 6 Where to Eat in Port Lincoln

 Port Lincoln is the ninth biggest city in South Australia with a population of around 14000 people.
 It is the hub of much of the fishing industry of the state – perhaps even the country – and many people have made their fortunes here from fishing.
 As such it has the highest amount of millionaires per capita in Australia.

 The Port Lincoln port is the mainstay of industry today, with not only seafood, but grain, mining products and wool also making up a big proportion of the goods shipped from here.

 The traditional owners of the land Port Lincoln stands on are the Barngarla people.
 The first European to land here was Matthew Flinders in 1902, beating out the French explorer Nicolas Baudin but just a few months.
 Flinders named it Port Lincoln after his home of Lincolnshire in England.

-Port Lincoln has featured in some recent tv series, with the first series of Australian Survivor filmed at Whalers Way, and the Discovery Channel series Tuna Wranglers and Abalone Wars based here too.
+Port Lincoln has featured in some recent tv series, with the first series of Australian Survivor filmed at Whalers Way, a leg of Amazing Race Australia 2021, and the Discovery Channel series Tuna Wranglers and Abalone Wars based here too.

 Getting to Port Lincoln

 While Port Lincoln is about 280km from Adelaide in a straight line, to drive there it is 650km from Adelaide and it takes around 7 hours if there is very little stopping along the way.
 If you are planning to drive all the way in one day, I suggest to allow at least en extra hour or two to give plenty of time for rest stops during the drive.